material-components/material-components-android/docs/components/FloatingActionButton.md

 There are three `app:fabSize` modes:

 *   `normal` - the normal sized button, 56dp.
-*   `mini` - the mini sized button, 40dp.
+*   `mini` - the small sized button, 40dp.
 *   `auto` (default) - the button size will change based on the window size.
-For small sized windows (largest screen dimension < 470dp) this will select a mini sized button, and for larger sized windows it will select a normal sized button.
+For small sized windows (largest screen dimension < 470dp) this will select a small sized button, and for larger sized windows it will select a normal sized button.

 Or, you can set a custom size via the `app:fabCustomSize` attribute.
 If set,